Oslo in Summery June

 Oslo weather in summer

 Days are warm with average temperatures ranging from 20°C (68°F) to 30°C (86°F) and the nights are cool averaging around 16°C (61°F).
-The approximately 14 hours of sunshine in summer, makes it perfect weather for walking or biking around the city and its many public parks.
-You can rent a bicycle to explore the city at your own pace and catch up on some shopping at the hip Grünerløkka district.
+There is approximately 14 hours of sunshine in summer, makes it perfect weather for walking or biking around the city and its many public parks.
+Rent a bicycle to explore the city at your own pace and catch up on some shopping at the hip Grünerløkka district.

 What to do in Oslo in June?